Planetary boundaries: Anthropocene

-Reception and debate about the overall framework
+Reception and debate

 The 2009 report was presented to the General Assembly of the Club of Rome in Amsterdam.
 An edited summary of the report was published as the featured article in a special 2009 edition of Nature alongside invited critical commentary from leading academics like Nobel laureate Mario J. Molina and biologist Cristián Samper.

 Development studies scholars have been critical of aspects of the framework and constraints that its adoption could place on the Global South.
-Proposals to conserve a certain proportion of Earth's remaining forests can be seen as rewarding the countries such as those in Europe that have already economically benefitted from exhausting their forests and converting land for agriculture.
+Proposals to conserve a certain proportion of Earth's remaining forests can be seen as rewarding the countries such as those in Europe that have already economically benefited from exhausting their forests and converting land for agriculture.
 In contrast, countries that have yet to industrialize are asked to make sacrifices for global environmental damage they may have had little role in creating.

 The biogeochemist William Schlesinger queries whether thresholds are a good idea for pollutions at all.
 He thinks waiting until we near some suggested limit will just permit us to continue to a point where it is too late.
 "Management based on thresholds, although attractive in its simplicity, allows pernicious, slow and diffuse degradation to persist nearly indefinitely."

+In a global empirical study, researchers investigated how students of environmental and sustainability studies in 35 countries assessed the planetary boundaries.
+It was found that there are substantial global differences in the perception of planetary boundaries.